Super-Protocol/docs/docs/developers/deployment_guides/blockchain/oracles.md

 docker compose up build
 ```

-A `run` folder will be created with artifacts for the future solution.
-It should consist of non-empty folders: `dist`, `node_modules`.
+A `run` folder will be created, containing folders `dist` and `node_modules` with the artifacts for the future solution.

 ### Download Node.js base image